mcmullarkey/local-dougdoug/README.md

-# Am setup for prompting local LLMs via speech-to-text and getting responses via text-to-speech
+# A Dockerized setup for prompting local LLMs via speech-to-text and getting responses via text-to-speech

 # A video example